 - Architecture, making NiFi simple yet powerful.
 As FlowFile incorporates meta-information, the tool’s possibilities aren’t restricted to CSV, but it can also handle binary files, among others.

 - Data Provenance.
 It is a linked service that tracks nearly everything in your dataflows, making it possible to use different queue rules (FIFO, LIFO, and others).
 It’s really useful since you can observe how the data was stored or processed, although it requires a large amount of storage space.

 - Over 100 processors for downloading files via HTTP, Google Data Source, S3 and uploading them data receivers such as MySQL.

 - Simplistic UI, which can be either a pro or a con.
-Some users have expressed dissatisfaction with the Apache NiFi interface - indeed, it's not really spectacular, but it's functional, basic, and clean, with no extra components.
+Some users have expressed dissatisfaction with the Apache NiFi interface - indeed, it’s not spectacular, but it’s functional, basic, and clean, with no extra components.
 Not everyone likes the vintage 90s vibe, but the interface is web-based and highly configurable.

 - It can be very difficult to manage at scale.
 Drag-and-drop is nice, but if you need to take an exact copy of your pipeline and put it in a different environment, you’d likely have to go back in the UI and recreate all the settings.

 - For long SQL queries, there is no automatic adjustment of text fields.
 They have to be adjusted manually, and in NiFi, setting up manually managed jobs can be challenging.